 Ingredients include: Plant protein complex, wheat and soy proteins, encapsulated hyaluronic acid and plant and oil butters.

-Step 6b: At night I either use the cream I use in the day if it’s designed that way or I use cream specifically designed for night use.
-Currently I’m using the CULT51 night cream
+Step 6b: At night I either use the cream I use in the day if it’s designed that way or I use a cream specifically designed for night use.
+Currently, I’m using the CULT51 night cream

 Directions are to use in the evening, smoothing over freshly cleansed face, neck and décolleté avoiding use of other serums and eye creams.
 Use sparingly to eye contour area, avoiding the tear ducts and lower lids.
 I’ve not been using this on my eyes yet as I’ve been trying out the Algenist cream.